trevormast/trevormast.github.io/README.md

 # trevormast
-A personal landing page for Trevor Mast
+A personal landing page for Trevor Mast.